open-telemetry/opentelemetry-operator/docs/otelcol_cr_spec.md

   // +optional SecurityContext will be set as the container security context.
   securityContext: {}

+  // +optional HostNetwork indicates if the pod should run in the host networking namespace.
+  hostNetwork: false

   // +optional Toleration to schedule OpenTelemetry Collector pods.
   // This is only relevant to daemonsets, statefulsets and deployments